DracoBlue/PhpDebugToolbar/README.md

 - 1.5-dev
   - code coverage extensions
   - added tests folder with simple code coverage test
+  - added support for tracking mysql_query-method (if apd-extension is installed!)
 - 1.4.0 (2011/05/09)
   - added support for multiple requests (can be filled with a call to #addRequest)
 - 1.3.0 (2011/01/04)